YuSugihara/MutMap/README.md

   -v, --version      show program's version number and exit
 ```

 MutMap can run from FASTQ (without or with trimming) and BAM.
 If you want to run MutMap from VCF, please use MutPlot (example 5).
-Once you run MutMap, MutMap automatically complete the subprocesses.
+Once you run MutMap, MutMap automatically completes the subprocesses.

 + [Example 1 : run MutMap from FASTQ without trimming](#example-1--run-mutmap-from-fastq-without-trimming)
 + [Example 2 : run MutMap from FASTQ with trimming](#example-2--run-mutmap-from-fastq-with-trimming)